 The Meaning of Being Fully Present in the Moment

-So, is being present an attitude, or is it a concrete partition of awareness?
-The quality of presence is not an attitude; it is a tangible frame of reference.
+Being present is a concrete state of awareness; it is not just an attitude.
+The quality of presence is a tangible frame of reference.

 “The real you, the inner you, is pure, very pure.
 It’s loving, and it’s magnanimous.
 It understands.
 It has patience.
 It is tolerant-it will wait forever while your ego trots all over everywhere trying to figure life out.
 It is pleasing to remember that back home there is a friend who’s waiting for you to stop being silly, who’s waiting to welcome you with open arms if and when you show up.” — Stuart Wilde

-To be present is to be deliberately aware of our Being, our external senses and internal resources, our sixth sense, intuition, and emotions.
-Our minds are exquisitely designed to simultaneously expand and hold all of these elements.
+The meaning of being fully present and in the moment is to be deliberately aware.
+We are aware of our Being, our external senses and internal resources, our sixth sense, intuition, and emotions.
+Our minds are exquisitely designed.
+They can simultaneously expand and hold all these elements.

-There is a point of harmony between the eternal and the temporal, and it is the sweet spot of awareness we call presence.
+There is a point of harmony between the eternal and the temporal; it is the sweet spot of awareness we call presence.
 See how to stop living your life on autopilot and move into the beauty of presence.

 How to Reach Presence

 Almost any experience can be a doorway to presence.
 These are the calling cards of our Observer.
 It’s trying to tell us to pay attention.
 It’s asking us to wake up!
 It’s asking the question, are you present?